Frequently Asked Questions about St. Mary Catholic School

 Is there a hot lunch program?

 Yes, SMCS offers a daily hot lunch program in the school cafeteria, the Crusader Café.
 In addition to the meal of the day, a hot dog or salad (with or without meat) are offered daily.
-Lunch is $3.25 per meal and can be paid in cash on the day of via the student’s cafeteria account.
-Weekly account statements are sent out to parents.
+Lunch is $4.50 per meal and are billed through FACTS weekly.

 May my child have a cell phone at school?